Become a Zoollower, now with 3x2 for the first members. Find out here!

 Meet the Raccoon!

-The Raccoon is a mammal of the Procyonidae family originally from the Americas (its distribution ranges from Canada to Panama).
+The raccoon is a mammal of the Procyonidae family and is native to the Americas.
+Its distribution ranges from Canada to Panama.

-Its habitat includes places with trees, near a water reservoir or stream, and coastal mangroves; it is a species that has adapted perfectly to urban areas.
+Its habitat includes places with trees, near a water reservoir or stream, or coastal mangroves; it is a species that has adapted perfectly to urban areas.

-Its coat is gray to black, sometimes reddish and brown, although the ringed tail and the "mask" on its face are its most recognizable physical characteristics.
+The fur is gray to black, sometimes reddish and brown, although the ringed tail and the “mask” on the face are its most recognizable physical characteristics.

-The raccoon has a broad head at the back, pointed snout and non-opposable thumbs; its paws have five toes with curved, non-retractable claws, while the soles of the paws are bare and flat.
-It uses its smaller, dexterous forelimbs to grab food (in fact, it is considered "the king of the garbage thieves" in some U.S. cities); the hind limbs support its weight.
+The raccoon has a broad head at the back, a pointed muzzle and non-opposable thumbs; its paws have five toes with curved, non-retractable claws, while the soles of the feet are bare and flat.
+The smaller, dexterous forelimbs are used for grasping food (in fact, it is considered the “king of the garbage thieves” in some U.S. cities); the hind limbs are weight-bearing.

 The male is usually larger than the female, which has four pairs of breasts.
-The northern raccoon is also larger in size than its southern sibling.
+The northern raccoon is also larger than its southern sibling.

-As an urban animal, it is very common to see it in city dumpsters, and even in home kitchens.
-Their great shyness does not prevent them from rummaging in cupboards, opening refrigerators, packages and wrappings (some have even gotten drunk on wine); they can become very aggressive if they are harassed by humans or pets.
+Being an urban animal, it is very common to see them in city dumpsters and even in the kitchens of homes.
+Their great shyness does not prevent them from rummaging in cupboards, opening refrigerators, packages and wrappings; they can become very aggressive if they are harassed by humans or domestic animals.

 What are its habits?

-The breeding season for American raccoons extends from December to August.
+Breeding of American raccoons lasts from December to August.
 Mating occurs mainly from February to March, while births take place from April to June.
-The females are left to care for the young, which become independent at the end of the summer.
-Although they do not hibernate, they can become dormant if the winter is severe.
+Females are left to care for the young, which become independent at the end of the summer.
+Although they do not hibernate, they can become lethargic if the winter is severe.

 Conservation